Pendency of court cases in India: Too few judges and non-judicial staff

+Vacant judicial positions

-Despite sanctioned strength of judges, courts in India have often not worked in full capacity due to vacancy of judges.
-In 2022, the working strength of judges in India was 14.4 judges per million population.
+Despite the sanctioned number of judges, courts in India have often not worked at full capacity due to vacant positions.
+In 2022, there were 14.4 judges per million population in India.
 It has changed marginally from 13.2 in 2016.
-In comparison, the strength of judges are 210 judges per million in Europe and 150 in the United States.
-Non-judicial staff positions also remain vacant with some states having vacancy upto 25% in 2018-19.
+In comparison, there are 210 judges per million people in Europe and 150 in the United States.
+Non-judicial staff positions also remain vacant with some states having vacancy rates up to 25% in 2018–19.

 Vacancies in courts keep on arising periodically due to retirement, resignation, demise, or elevation of judges.
 The appointment of judges is a long process.
 Supreme Court judges are recommended for appointment by the Supreme Court collegium, consisting of the Chief Justice of India and the four remaining senior-most judges of the Supreme court.
 The names have to be approved by the union government before being appointed by the President.

 The high court judges are recommended for appointment by the High Court collegium consisting of the Chief Justice of the High Court, and two remaining senior-most judges of the high court.
 The names have to be approved by the state government, the governor, the Chief Justice of India, and the union government before being appointed by the President.

 The union government and the state government are binding to abide by the suggestion of the Chief Justice of India, the Chief Justice of the High court and their collegium in the appointment of the judges.
 However, the rule is seldom followed in time and the union government would delay the appointment or return the names for appointment.
 As per rule, the union government must approve the appointments in 3–4 weeks if the collegium reiterates the names.

 The lack of coordination and cooperation is a major cause for the vacancy in the higher judiciary.
 In some cases, the appointment of judges has been delayed for 4 years due to the names pending with the union government for approval.